-- Active Safety Features
+Active Safety Features:

 - Bright body colors

-- Ventilation, interior heating and window demisting
+- Ventilation, interior heating, and window defogging

-- Rear window heating
+- Rear window defroster

-- Clear instrument panel
+- Clear dashboard

-- Good lighting (not dazzling)
+- Good lighting (non-blinding)

 - Precise and light steering (power steering)